+1.877.473.2008 | [email protected]

 Certain terms in this News Release, including adjusted EBITDA and adjusted EBITDA percentage, do not have any standardized meaning as prescribed by IFRS and therefore, are considered non-GAAP measures and may not be comparable to similar measures presented by other issuers.

 Adjusted EBITDA is a non-GAAP term and has been reconciled to profit / (loss) for the applicable financial periods, being the most directly comparable measure calculated in accordance with IFRS.
 Management relies on adjusted EBITDA to better translate historical variability in our principal business activities into future forecasts.
 By isolating incremental items from net income, including income / expense items related to how the Company chooses to manage financing elements of the business, management can better predict future financial results from our principal business activities.
 The items included in this calculation have been specifically identified as they are either non-cash in nature, subject to significant volatility between periods, and / or not relevant to our principal business activities.
 Items adjusted in the non-GAAP calculation of adjusted EBITDA, are as follows:

-non-cash expenditures, including depreciation, amortization, and impairment expenses; and equity-settled share-based compensation;
+non-cash expenditures, including depreciation, amortization, and impairment of non-financial assets; and equity-settled share-based compensation;

 consideration as to how we chose to generate financial income and incur financial expenses, including foreign exchange expenses and gains/losses on Investments in Keane;